 By this time it was around midnight and I decided to head back to LA for the night.
 I booked a room in the Historic Mayfair for that evening.
 The room was not exactly amazing but they shot many famous movies in the lobby which I wanted to see.
 As I was driving down from Mount Wilson I was dozing off so I pulled over and slept a little by the side of the road.
 I got back to the hotel around 3AM, slept a little and spent the morning writing up a sulphur and sulphuric acid report!
 I left the hotel around mid-day to drive to the Sequoia National Forest.

-Driving to the Sequoia National Forest
+Driving from Los Angeles to the Sequoia National Forest

 I drove north on I-5 and on Highway 99.
 At Bakersfield I turned right onto CR-178 and then at Lake Isabella left onto CR-155.
 The drive was breathtaking in many ways.
 Once I left the urban sprawl of LA came the wide open spaces on either side of the freeway.
 It was quite dry that year and the scenery looked more like a parched desert than anything else.
 After abot an hour and a half of driving came a forest of oil wells which I found quite fascinating as I never saw anything like that before.